A REFUGE FOR FREEDOM-SEEKERS

 201 U.S. 27 North, Fountain City, IN 47341

-On U.S. 27, look for a two-story white building with a brown sign that says “Levi and Catharine Coffin State Historic Site”.
+On U.S. 27, look for a two-story white building with a blue sign that says “Levi and Catharine Coffin State Historic Site”.